 Low Deductible Health Plan (LDHP)

-The Low Deductible Health Plan (LDHP) is a new medical plan for 2014.
+The Low Deductible Health Plan (LDHP) is a medical plan for 2015.
 The following will provide you with a summary of the plan along with some helpful tips on how the plan works.

 Plan Features and Highlights